shotgunsoftware/tk-core/docs/initializing.rst

 When creating pipeline configuration entities in Shotgun, there are two fundamentally different ways to do this:

-- You **manually create a Shotgun Pipeline Configuration entity** for your project.
+- You **create a Shotgun Pipeline Configuration entity** for your project.
   This is then detected by the Bootstrap API which will automatically manage your local configuration on disk, ensuring that you have all the right dependencies needed to run the configuration.
 This is by default a decentralized where each user manages its